lizardfs/documentation/source/adminguide/basic_configuration.rst

 drives which should therefore be very fast, but do not have to be very large.
 A standard 250G SSD should suffice.
 As a file system we would recommend something fast, like XFS.
-Do not use a HW RAID controller to mirror your drives, SSDs usualy have identical lifespan so block level mirroring would just lead to two dead SSDs instead of one.
-An alternative would be ZFS mirroring which is not lowlevel but data based and does not always write the same block to both devices to the same position.
+Do not use a HW RAID controller to mirror your drives, SSDs usually have identical lifespan so block level mirroring would just lead to two dead SSDs instead of one.
+An alternative would be ZFS mirroring which is not low level but data based and does not always write the same block to both devices to the same position.